6 Types of Semiconductor Devices and their Applications

 Memories

-• Example: Flash memory ICs are used in USB drives and SSDs for fast data storage and retrieval.
+• Example : Flash memory ICs are used in USB drives and SSDs for fast data storage and retrieval.

-Microprocessors (MPUs)
+Microprocessors (MPU)

 • Example : The Intel Core series of microprocessors powers most computers and laptops, handling everything from web browsing to complex calculations.